Sayed-Mersal/Sayed-Mersal/README.md

 - 👋 Hi, I’m @Sayed-Mersal
 - 👀 I’m interested in ...
-Back end devoloping using python/Django framework
+Back end devoloper using python/Django framework
 - 🌱 I’m currently learning ...
 Design Patterns
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...